Orya-s/SignIt-ReactNative/README.md

-# Sign Language App project
+# Sign-It
-## React Native Project using Android Studio, Firebase
+## React Native Project using Android Studio, Firebase & Expo
 American Sign Langauge model using Tensorflow RealTimeObjectDetection &amp; OpenCV library

 We've built a simple application that demonstrates the use of a tensorflow Real-Time-Object-Detection model that can identify sign language letters.